QA Engineering Roles: Skills, Tools, and Responsibilities in a Testing Team

 In Scrum, during the sprint, developers and QA specialists collaborate on the same tasks to avoid surprises and errors.

-Image Source: “A Practical Guide to Testing in DevOps” by Katrina Clokie
+Testing domain in Agile, Image Source: “A Practical Guide to Testing in DevOps” by Katrina Clokie

 However, Agile still has its limits as the development ends when the product is passed over to operations to be released into production.
 Although Agile shapes a cross-platform team, it lacks operations team members, support, etc.

 Finally, DevOps goes further by merging development with operations into an infinite cycle that has testing at each stage.
 Conducted continuously and naturally, testing is part of every other task in the project.